geno6/how_to/git_commits.md

 We use Git version control for all of our projects at [Geno6].
 We host our code on Bitbucket.
 Large features get their own branch and are merged with the master branch.

-This document is based on [Sparkbox Git Guide]
+This document is based on [Sparkbox Git Guide] and [Peter Hutterer blog post]

 General thoughts